Juvenile Criminal Records Search Guide (Laws to Search Each State)

 • South Dakota: Any juvenile that commits a crime considered to be violent or related to drugs will be faced with a public juvenile record in a South Dakota court.
 This law only applies if the minor is over the age of 16 at the time of the case.

 Whether you are looking to access juvenile criminal history on yourself or someone else, it can be useful to know the laws and guidelines surrounding a search in each state.
 For specific details about states and the department that records criminal records and case information, you should always double check the state’s government website.
 Help can also be obtained through an attorney.
-You may want to consider learning what goes on a criminal record in your state.
+You may want to consider learning the details included in a criminal record in your state.

 Understanding the type of records that are available to the public will greatly help you in the process of completing your search.
 Some items will be more difficult to get than others, which will probably have an impact on whether or not you move forward with a search.
 If the information regarding a juvenile’s criminal history is important but hidden from the public, you may have the option of submitting a court order to gain access to it.
 This process typically involves legal proceedings and fees, which should be prepared for accordingly.